 Channel Surfing: The Quest for Something Better to Watch

 When I had the zillion channels that cable offers, I would always turn on my TV eagerly anticipating something good to watch.
 I’d flip through all of the stations.
 After one lap, I’d start again, because I might have missed a show that was in the middle of a commercial.

 I’d repeat this process for hours.
 “There’s got to be something good on”, I thought.
 Sometimes I’d find something interesting and worthwhile, but often not.

 So what did I have to show for at the end of this exercise?
 Usually I just wasted an hour or two watching ten-second snippets of a bunch of shows plus a bunch of commercials.

-Now that I use a broadcast antenna, I only get PBS and the network channels, plus a few local stations.
+Now that I use a broadcast antenna, I only get the major networks, some local channels, and PBS.
 I can flip through the entire selection of channels much quicker now.
 It takes a lot less time to determine “there’s nothing that I really want to watch on TV”.

 The Cable TV Buffet of Fatty Food

 Having cable or satellite TV is like having a pre-paid buffet for every meal for a fixed monthly fee.
 So, basically, you are encouraged to eat as much as you want.
 Any additional food you eat doesn’t cost any more.
 (That would be a disaster for our diets, no?)